botesjuan/BasicDropBox/README.md

 #### Step 7: Connect and SSH into the Raspberry Pi

-1. From your laptop, connect to the wireless access point you created (`MyAccessPoint`) using the password you set.
+1. From laptop, connect to the wireless access point created (`MyAccessPoint`) using the password.

 2. Once connected, use PuTTY (or any other SSH client) to connect to the Raspberry Pi's static IP address (`192.168.4.1`):